SoftUni-Internal/interactive-content/EN/02-Rest-ServicesAnd-AJAX/07-Homework.md

 [image assetsSrc="JS-Applications-Remote-Databases-Guide-18.png" /]

-Here is what the new columns look like in the **data browser**:
+Here is how the new columns look like in the **data browser**:

 [image assetsSrc="JS-Applications-Remote-Databases-Guide-19.png" /]

 ### Create Data Rows
 To create a row, click on the "**New**" button.

-This will add new element to the collection with a default value.
+This will add a new element to the collection with a default value.

 We can change it by entering the new value in the input box.